new

 }

-During this program, we have memory on the stack that is being used to store a pointer.
+During the execution of this program, we have memory on the stack that is being used to store a pointer.
 That pointer is pointing at a location in dynamic memory, that has a Character

 object.